utkarsh1109/gametime-hero-assignment/README.md

 ## Prerequisites

-Before running this project locally, ensure you have the following installed:
+Before running this project locally, I ensured the following softwares are installed:

 - **Node.js:** (e.g., v18 or later recommended) - Includes npm.
 Download from [nodejs.org](https://nodejs.org/)
 - **Git:** For cloning the repository (if applicable) and version control.
 Download from [git-scm.com](https://git-scm.com/)